How to Buy EOS – A Beginner’s Guide

 1. What Is EOS?

-Seen by many as a potential competitor to Ethereum, EOS is a platform for running decentralized applications (Dapps).
+Seen in the past by many as a potential competitor to Ethereum, EOS is a platform for running decentralized applications (Dapps).
+EOS is a layer-1 smart contract solution, and one with a team that raised a ton of money.
 Dan Larimer, who created EOS, is also the co-founder of BitShares and Steemit.

 By its very design, EOS is aimed to be more scalable and flexible than Ethereum, which makes it easier for developers to create Dapps.
 On the other hand, EOS is more centralized than Ethereum due to the fact that only 21 computers are responsible for producing new blocks (as opposed to all miners in Ethereum).